dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 </details>

 <details>
-<summary>How do I run both the Cloud CLI and dbt Core?</summary>
+<summary>How do I run both the dbt Cloud CLI and dbt Core?</summary>
-For compatibility, both the dbt Cloud CLI and dbt Core are invoked by running `dbt`.
+For compatibility, both the dbt Cloud CLI and dbt Core are invoked by running <code>dbt</code>.
 This can create path conflicts if your operating system selects one over the other based on your $PATH environment variable (settings).

 If you have dbt Core installed locally, either: